Factors influencing moving costs from St. George to Gainesvilletoggle

 When is the cheapest time to move from St. George to Gainesville?

-Because most people are moving from St. George to Gainesville in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from St. George to Gainesville in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.